oscdoctest/Qi-Docs/docs/Qi_Types.rst

 QiTypeProperty
 --------------

-The collection of Properties for a QiType are defined by a QiTypeProperty.
+The collection of Properties for a QiType are defined by a ``QiTypeProperty``.

 The following table shows the required and optional QiTypeProperty fields.
 Fields that are not included are reserved for internal Qi use.